 All of this assumes that you have completed your keyword research and developed your keyword list.
 If you have not, this section will be more effective once you do.
 Please see our previous post on digital marketing in Pittsburgh and then come back.

 Go through your keywords list and select those which are good descriptors of your business.
 If it were me, I would use something like “digital marketing agency”, “seo services”, for example.
-Then make a list of the neighborhoods you service, for example “seo services Oakland”, or “seo service Lawrenceville”.
+Then make a list of the neighborhoods you service, for example “seo services oakland”, "pittsburgh seo experts", or “pittsburgh seo company”.

 Now comes the harder part, that is frankly a bit tedious.
 For each combination, see if you can create a somewhat unique post that’s 500-1000 words for that keyword.
 For us, it is a post like this.
 I try to write a post that helps my potential clients learn something or do something they didn’t know they could.